V. T. Balram

 V. T. Balram (born 21 May 1978) is an Indian politician from Kerala and a member of the Indian National Congress and vice-president of Kerala Pradesh Congress Committee.
-He was a member of the Kerala Legislative Assembly representing Thrithala constituency for two consecutive terms.
-Later he was defeated by M. B. Rajesh of Communist Party of India (Marxist) by a vote margin of 3173.
+He is a member of the Kerala Legislative Assembly representing Thrithala constituency for the third term.
+Earlier he represented the constituency for ten years from 2011 to 2021, but was defeated by M. B. Rajesh of Communist Party of India (Marxist) by a vote margin of 3016.
+In 2026 assembly elections he made a spectacular comeback defeating the same M. B. Rajesh who was a sitting minister in the Pinarayi Vijayan government.
+Balram now serves as the Chairperson of the Estimates Committee of the Assembly.

 Early life and education

-Balram was born to K. Sreenarayanan and V. T. Saraswathy on 21 May 1978, in Othalur near Thrithala in Palakkad district, Kerala.
-He did his schooling from JNV Palakkad and JNV Jhalawar.
+Balram was born to K. Sreenarayanan and V. T. Saraswathy on 21 May 1978, in Othalur near Thrithala in Pattambi taluk, Palakkad district, Kerala.
+He did his schooling from Gokhale Government Higher Secondary School, JNV Palakkad and JNV Jhalawar.

-He was Universitysuch as Union Councillor, Sree Krishna College, Guruvayur (1997) and Government Engineering College, Thrissur (2002); Senate Member, University of Calicut (1999–2000 and 2006–07); Editor, KSU State Kalasala (2007–08); State Secretary, Indian Youth Congress (2009–10); State General Secretary, Indian Youth Congress (2010–13).
+While pursuing higher studies he joined student politics through Kerala Students Union.
+He was elected multiple times to college unions and held responsibilities such as University Union Councillor, Sree Krishna College, Guruvayur (1997) and Government Engineering College, Thrissur (2000); Senate Member, University of Calicut (1999–2000 and 2006–07); Editor, KSU State Kalasala (2007–08); State Secretary, Indian Youth Congress (2009–10); State General Secretary, Indian Youth Congress (2010–13).

-He was elected a second time to the Kerala Legislative Assembly in the 2016 Kerala Legislative Assembly election from the once communist bastion, Thrithala, at a time when his front, the UDF, managed to win only 47 seats out of the total 140.
-In 2021 Kerala Legislative Assembly election, Balram lost the election to Former Lok Sabha Member of Palakkad M. B. Rajesh.
+He was elected to the Kerala Legislative Assembly for the first time in 2011 from the once communist bastion, Thrithala in Palakkad district.
+He won a second term in the 2016 Kerala Legislative Assembly election, with a record margin of 10,547 votes at a time when his front, the UDF, managed to win only 47 seats out of the total 140.
+In 2021 Kerala Legislative Assembly election, Balram lost the election to former Lok Sabha Member of Palakkad M. B. Rajesh, who went on to become Speaker of the Kerala Legislative Assembly and later a minister for Excise and LSGD in the Pinarayi Vijayan government.
+However in 2026, he regained the Thrithala seat defeating the same rival with a majority of 8,385 votes.